Lupin3000/Ansible-Dedibox/README.md

 $ usermod -G wheel <username>
 ```

-Furthermore, the SSH public key must be available to the user lupin.
+Furthermore, the SSH public key must be available to the user.

 ## Check SSHD configuration